axiros/rusp/rusp-bin/README.md

 # cargo install rusp
 ```

-## How to use the `rusp` binary?
+## How to use the deprecated `rusp` binary?

 **rusp** includes a binary with the same name demonstrating some of the uses.

 At the moment this mostly allows converting Protobuf encapsulated USP **Record** and **Msg** structures into human-readable text and other useful formats like code and to extracting a **Msg** structure from a **Record**.

-Currently, it also still supports synthesizing USP Records via command line, however this feature is going to be phased out soon in favour of the way more flexible `rhai-rusp`.
+Starting from version 1.0, the `rusp` binary is deprecated and will be removed in a future version altogether.
+All encoding functionality and Protobuf output have been removed, the latter due being incompatible with the notice printed about the upcoming removal of the tool.
+Please use `rhai-run` instead.

 ## How to use the `rhai-run` binary?